AlienTechAI/artificialIntelligence/README.md

 # Artificial Intelligence

-In order to understand the program related to this, first read through https://github.com/captLinuxYT/artificialIntelligence/blob/main/neuralNetworking.md
+In order to understand the program related to this, first read through this link: https://github.com/captLinuxYT/artificialIntelligence/blob/main/neuralNetworking.md